-To help manage your tiredness during your treatment:
+There are some things you can do to help manage your tiredness during your treatment.

-- Try some light exercise when you are feeling least tired during the day - Keep a diary to see what time of the day you are most tired - Listen to music/read books - Meditate or use relaxation exercises - Spread out and prioritise what you need to get done over the day - Ask others for help - During the day, rest when you need to, but not for longer than 45 minutes.
+- Do not operate machinery or drive if you are tired - Try some light exercise when you are feeling least tired during the day - Keep a diary to see what time of the day you are most tired - Listen to music/read books - Meditate or use relaxation exercises - Spread out and prioritise what you need to get done over the day - Ask others for help - · Rest when you need to, but not longer than 45 minutes - Eat a healthy diet with plenty of fluids we can help you with this.